bjornerstedt/assist/README.md

 # assist
-Quick code assist for basic R
+Quick code assist for basic R. Testing user documentation in R packages with help files and vignettes.

 The package provides basic code fragments and links to relevant sites.